YoeDev/YoeDev/README.md

 ## 🔨 Projects

 ### **SysArchive**
-A system for detecting files in file servers that are not in PDF format and exceed the size limit.
-The system automatically sends an email to users who violate the established rules.
-It also sends a quarterly inventory of user files to the auditor and alerts them when the file server is running out of space.
+A tool that keeps file servers clean and organized.
+It automatically detects non-PDF files that exceed the allowed size and emails users to notify them.
+It also sends quarterly inventory reports to auditors and alerts them when the server is running low on space.
-**Technologies**: Bash, Python with Pandas
+**Tech stack**: Bash, Python (Pandas)

 ### **SendReportCheap**
-An automated system that sends the status of products in an online bicycle shop (bikes, parts, and accessories).
+An automated system that updates customers about their orders in an online bike shop.
+It sends real-time product status reports for bicycles, parts, and accessories.
-**Technologies**: Pug Templates, React
+**Tech stack**: Pug Templates, React

 ---